AdityaLab/MM4TSA/README.md

+## Contributing

 🚀 We will continue to update this repo.
-If you find it helpful, please Star it or Cite Our Survey <br>
+If you find it helpful, please Star it or Cite Our Survey.

-## Contributing

-Contributions are welcome!
+🤝 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Citation

-If you find this survey useful, please cite our paper.
+🙏 If you find this survey useful, please consider citing our paper.

 ```
 @misc{liu2025timeseriesanalysisbenefit,